Vernon Reid

-Vernon Alphonsus Reid (born 22 August 1958) is a British-born American guitarist and songwriter best known as the founder of the rock band Living Colour.
+Vernon Alphonsus Reid (born 22 August 1958) is a British-born American guitarist, producer, and songwriter best known as the founder of the rock band Living Colour.
 Reid was named No. 66 on Rolling Stone magazine's 2003 list of the 100 Greatest Guitarists of All Time, and in August 2023, was ranked No. 42 in Rolling Stones top 250 Greatest Guitarists of all time.
 Critic Steve Huey writes, "[Reid's] rampant eclecticism encompasses everything from heavy metal and punk to funk, R&B and avant-garde jazz, and his anarchic, lightning-fast solos have become something of a hallmark as well."

 Early life

 Reid was born 22 August 1958 in London, England, to parents from Montserrat.
 In 1959 the family moved to New York City.
 He attended Brooklyn Technical High School, then New York University.

 Career

 Early career

-He first came to prominence in the 1980s in Ronald Shannon Jackson's avant-jazz-rock band The Decoding Society, and is on six studio and three live albums recorded with that group from 1980-1986.
+He first came to prominence in the 1980s in Ronald Shannon Jackson's avant-jazz-rock band The Decoding Society, and is on six studio and three live albums recorded with that group from 1980 to 1986.
 Smash & Scatteration was a duo record with guitarist Bill Frisell recorded in 1984.
 In 1985, Reid co-founded the Black Rock Coalition with journalist Greg Tate and producer Konda Mason.